avaneev/a5hash/README.md

 uses.
 Function's code is portable, cross-platform, scalar, zero-allocation, is header-only, inlineable C (C++ compatible).
 Compatible with 32-bit platforms, but the use there is not recommended due to a lacking performance.
-The `a5hash32()` function provides a native 32-bit compatibility, for small hash-tables or hash-maps.
+The available `a5hash32()` function provides a native 32-bit compatibility, if 32-bit hash values are enough.

 This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed